 - If any of the diaspora members would like to sponsor a DNA kit for a known or suspected relative in County Clare, then our Clare-based administrator (who keeps a stock of FTDNA kits) may be able to collect the sample.

-RESPONSIBILITIES OF MEMBERSHIPTo benefit from project membership, it is imperative that you fill in the names of both your Direct Maternal (i.e. matrilineal) and Direct Paternal (i.e. patrilineal) Most Distant (i.e. most distant known) Ancestors here in order to help those looking for mitochondrial DNA matches and Y-DNA matches respectively; and that you also upload a GEDCOM file showing your direct ancestors (which will automatically populate your surname list).
+RESPONSIBILITIES OF MEMBERSHIPTo benefit from project membership, it is imperative that you fill in the names of both your Direct Maternal (i.e. matrilineal) and Direct Paternal (i.e. patrilineal) Most Distant (i.e. most distant known) Ancestors here in order to help those looking for mitochondrial DNA matches and Y-DNA matches respectively; and that you also upload a GEDCOM file here showing your direct ancestors (which will automatically populate your surname list).
+It is recommended that you squeeze in names, places and dates to the limited string length of 50 characters available for the names of the most distant ancestors.

 CLARE ROOTS SOCIETYThis project is not affiliated with the Clare Roots Society, although it was inspired by a meeting of that society.